If you know a thing or two about watches and watchmaking, you know about Renaud & Papi – named after Dominique Renaud and Giulio Papi.

 Will Renaud & Papi ever cross paths again?

-The unfolding of this story can only count for the fact that life is full of unexpected plot twists, but one thing is for certain: the love for horology is what keeps this field constantly evolving – bringing with it technical, as well as aesthetic developments which delight the hearts and minds of people around the world today, and for many years to come.
+The unfolding of this story can only count for the fact that life is full of unexpected plot twists, but one thing is for certain: the love for horology is what keeps this field constantly evolving.
+These evolutions bring along technical, as well as aesthetic developments which shall delight the hearts and minds of people around the world today, and for many years to come.

 Merry Christmas and a happy new year to all our readers and friends!